auerbenji/auerbenji.github.io/docs/blog/index.md

 # Blog

-Hello, find my blog articles here.
+Blog articles hold my thoughts on various topics.
+They try to entertain, while being enlightening and informative.
+I typically write about work-related issues, economics, start-up best practices etc.
-I typically write about: A, B, C and try to make this interactive, using illustrations, code samples and links whenever possible.
+I try to make this interactive, using illustrations, code samples, drawings and links for interested readers whenever possible.